Shawne Fielding: Marriage to Borer

 From 1999 to 2014, Fielding was married for the second time to Thomas Borer.
 The couple gained much media attention in Germany and Switzerland, with Fielding continuing to be in the media long after the "Borer Affair".
 Her photo gallery, for example as "Cowgirl from the Alps", as "Cinderella", and as "Gunslinger" in the journal Max, led in 2001 to diplomatic complications, in the course of which the dismissal of Thomas Borer as ambassador loomed.
 After an apology from Fielding, the affair was, however, shelved.
 Fielding also caused a sensation when she took legal action against a photomontage showing her scantily dressed and "topless", which had even gained attention at a White House press briefing.
 She won her lawsuit against the publication in the Berlin district court, and the court banned another reprint of the controversial photos in 2001.

 During the Borer affair, in which the Sonntagsblick newspaper imputed her then husband in an illicit sexual affair with the Berlin-based Djamila Rowe, she stood by her husband.
 Subsequently, she suffered a miscarriage in 2002 and lost their child.
-The Swiss government recalled their Ambassador in Germany back to Bern under the impression that he could no longer fulfill his duties as a philandering media spectacle.
-He was subsequently recalled to Bern to become the Ambassador at large for refugee camps.
+The Swiss government recalled their ambassador in Germany back to Bern under the impression that he could no longer fulfill his duties as a philandering media spectacle.
+He was subsequently recalled to Bern to become the ambassador-at-large for refugee camps.
 Borer escaped the imminent recall by his own resignation.

-Borer and Fielding filed a claim for damages in the U.S. court system against the Ringier publishing house, which had to apologize in public and pay compensation reportedly in the millions of Swiss francs.
+Borer and Fielding filed a claim for damages in the US court system against the Ringier publishing house, which had to apologize in public and pay compensation reportedly in the millions of Swiss francs.

-In 2010, Shawne Fielding filed for divorce from Thomas Borer, ending a troubled marriage.
+In 2010, Fielding filed for divorce from Borer, ending a troubled marriage.
 The couple have two children together.

 Relationship with Schöpf

-Since 2014, Fielding has lived with her partner Patrick Schöpf, a former professional ice hockey goalie, in Immensee, the canton of Schwyz.
-In 2018, she and her partner took part in the RTL show The Summerhouse of the Stars – Battle of the Celebrity Couples (German: Das Sommerhaus der Stars - Kampf der Promipaare), and came in 2nd.
+From 2014, Fielding lived with her partner Patrick Schöpf, a former professional ice hockey goalie, in Immensee, in the canton of Schwyz.
+In 2018, she and her partner took part in the RTL show The Summerhouse of the Stars – Battle of the Celebrity Couples (German: Das Sommerhaus der Stars – Kampf der Promipaare), and came in 2nd.

 Remarriage to Williams

 Fielding left Schöpf in July 2020.
-On September 25, 2020, the couple were re-engaged and wed in a civil ceremony in 2022.
-The couple married in Hawaii on July 27, 2022.
-Shawne Fielding currently lives in Dallas, Texas, USA and Kilchberg, Zürich, Switzerland.
+On 25 September 2020, the couple were re-engaged and wed in a civil ceremony in 2022.
+The couple married in Hawaii on 27 July 2022.
+Fielding currently lives in both Dallas, Texas, and Kilchberg, Zürich, Switzerland.